pierluigiferrari/ssd_keras/README.md

 * OpenCV (for data augmentation)
 * Beautiful Soup 4.x (to parse XML files)

-Both TensorFlow 1.0 and Keras 2.0 introduced major syntax changes, so this code won't work with older versions.
-The Theano backend is currently not supported.
+The Theano and CNTK backends are currently not supported.

 ### How to use it